Can I Be Compensated for Pre-Existing Conditions After a Car Accident?

 While this example is fairly straightforward, it can sometimes be difficult to separate which medical treatments are solely necessary due to the accident and which would have been needed regardless.
 The insurance company will try to use this to their advantage.

 Aside from this general rule, you can still recover the same types of damages as you would be entitled to receive without a pre-existing condition.
-Depending on the details of your case, you may be entitled to financial compensation for:
+Depending on the details of your case, you may be entitled to financial compensation for economic damages, such as:

 - Reasonable medical expenses related to your accident.
 This includes expenses for injuries from the accident and the worsening of an existing condition.